argonjs/docs/index.md

 nav_order: 1
 ---

-This site contains a collection of tutorials for web developers using argon.js to add AR content to a web application.
-On this page, we provide an overview of the design of argon.js, introducing the terminology and concepts used by the framework.
+This site contains a collection of articles for learning how to use *argon.js* to add AR content to a web application.

-* For more information about Argon4, please visit [overview]({{ site.baseurl }}concepts/overview).
+* For an introduction to the terminology and concepts used by the framework, please read the [overview]({{ site.baseurl }}concepts/overview).

-* Download open-source Argon.js framework from Argonjs [Github repository](https://github.com/argonjs/argon.js) or <a href="{{ site.baseurl }}code.zip">Download</a> Argon.js source files from this site
+* The open-source *argon.js* framework is available on [Github](https://github.com/argonjs/argon)

-The initial release of argon.js works primarily in the [Argon4](https://itunes.apple.com/us/app/Argon4/id944297993?ls=1&mt=8) browser for iOS, and these tutorials focus specifically on using argon.js to create and debug AR web applications for the Argon4 browser.
-As additional support is added to argon.js for other platforms, we will expand the tutorials as appropriate.
+* The initial release of *argon.js* will allow you to build apps that run in any standard web browser, however the [Argon Browser](http://argonjs.io/argon-app) (currently for iOS devices only) supports additional AR capabilties that can be leveraged by argon.js apps

-In addition to supporting argon.js content, the Argon4 browser allows multiple AR applications to run at the same time, with their content overlaid.
-Designers create AR experiences using the argon.js framework and other familiar web technologies, including HTML, CSS3, and popular javascript frameworks, mixing traditional web media content (images, audio, video) with 3D content rendered via WebGL.
-These tutorials illustrate  basic concepts and functions for coding AR experiences in Argon, using the [three.js](threejs.org) library to manage and render HTML and WebGL content.
+The argon.js framework enables web-developers work with familiar web technologies (HTML, CSS3, JavasSript, etc) in order to mix traditional web media content (images, audio, video) with 3D content rendered via WebGL.
+These articles illustrate the basics of developing AR experiences with argon.js, with using the [three.js](threejs.org) library to manage and render HTML and WebGL content.